 - All instruments, compartments, control switches, etc. are correctly rated and are correctly located, with specified labeling.

 Insulation resistance is measured between control circuits and the earth (with sensitive devices excluded) with a 500V Megger.
 Similarly, insulation resistance is measured in all applicable permutations for any power circuits, if these are included within the control system, with a Megger selected to the voltage calculated appropriate to the applicable specification.
 The test result depends on the circuit but would not be acceptable if it is less than 2 Megohms.

 Withstand Voltage Test / Dielectric Test

-A power frequency voltage of 1.5 kV is applied between control circuits and earth for 1 minute.
-Similarly, power frequency voltage, calculated appropriate to the applicable specification, is applied to all applicable permutations for power circuits for 1 minute.
+A power frequency voltage of 1.5 kV is applied between control circuits and the earth for 1 minute.
+Similarly, power frequency voltage, calculated appropriately to the applicable specification, is applied to all applicable permutations for power circuits for 1 minute.

-The test would be acceptable if the no flashover and puncture occurs during the test.
+The test would be acceptable if no flashover or puncture occurs during the test.